 The turning point in my life was the day I got my liver transplant on June 30th, 2012.
 I was in California at the time visiting friends when I got a phone call from my doctors in Arizona that a liver was available for me.
 I had to be back in Arizona within a day's time.

 This was at 9pm a night.
 I was getting ready to hang out with friends when I got that call.
 I dropped everything hopped in my car and I was back in Arizona at the hospital the next day at 7am.
 The day of my surgery changed my life forever.

 I had a new outlook on life and the way I chose to carry myself.
-After my surgery I was in the hospital for a week when I should of been in here for 2 weeks.
+After my surgery, I was in the hospital for a week when I should have been in here for 2 weeks.
 A month later I was signing up for a gym membership.

 I spent a month stuck at home in bed resting.
 I was starting to get depressed and lonely.
 That's when I decided I need to rehab myself and gain my weight back.
 Post op I was about 130lbs so I started eating a lot and got myself in the gym not knowing what I was doing going 4 days a week.

 What Were Your Major Struggles or Challenges?